rsocket/rsocket-js/docs/03-flowable-api.md

 ### Example: Timer

-Creates a `Single` that resolves to a string after a timeout, passing a cancellation callback to stop the timer in case the user cancels the `Single`:
+This example creates a `Single` that resolves to a string after a timeout, passing a cancellation callback to stop the timer in case the user cancels the `Single`:

 ```javascript